Survivors still being found as quake death toll tops 25,000

 Syrian state TV said Assad and his wife Asma on Saturday morning visited Duha Nurallah, 60, and her son Ibrahim Zakariya, 22, who were pulled out of rubble the night before in the nearby coastal town of Jableh.

-The opposition Syrian Civil Defense, also known as White Helmets, said Saturday that it “is almost impossible to find people alive.”

-The total death toll in Syria’s northwestern rebel-held region has reached 2,166 many of them women and children.
-The total dead in Syria was 3,533, while in Turkey, officials counted 21,043 dead through Saturday.
+The total death toll in Syria’s northwestern rebel-held region has reached 2,166, according to the White Helmets.
+The overall death toll in Syria stood at 3,553 on Saturday, though the 1,387 deaths reported for government-held parts of the country hasn’t been updated in days.

-Shaheen reported from Latakia, Syria.
-Fraser reported from Ankara.
-Bassem Mroue in Beirut and Ghaith Alsayed in Bab al-Hawa, Syria, contributed.
+Shaheen reported from Latakia, Syria, and Fraser reported from Ankara, Turkey.
+Bassem Mroue in Beirut, Ghaith Alsayed in Bab al-Hawa, Syria, and Zeynep Bilginsoy in Istanbul contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.